Online FAQ (updated 2/2/2021)

 - What security features will be in place for the contest?

 - The contest image will have screen capture software.
 These captures can be reviewed as necessary to ensure the work a team does is its own and not obtained from someone outside the team that is solving problems.
+Please understand that any activity you perform in the VM will be recorded.

 - The PacNW contest reserves the right to interview teams about problems solved post-contest to ensure the problems were solved by the team and not someone outside the contest.